vitalik/django-ninja/docs/docs/tutorial/authentication.md

 {!./src/tutorial/authentication/bearer01.py!}
 ```

-Now go to docs at <a href="http://localhost:8000/api/docs" target="_blank">http://localhost:8000/api/docs</a>:
+Now go to the docs at <a href="http://localhost:8000/api/docs" target="_blank">http://localhost:8000/api/docs</a>.

 ![Swagger UI Auth](../img/auth-swagger-ui.png)

-When you click **Authorize** button you will get a prompt to input your authentication token
+Now, when you click the **Authorize** button, you will get a prompt to input your authentication token.

 ![Swagger UI Auth](../img/auth-swagger-ui-prompt.png)

-Now if you do test calls - the Authorization header will passed for every request.
+When you do test calls, the Authorization header will be passed for every request.

 ## Global authentication

-In case you need to secure **all** methods of your api - you can pass `auth` argument to a `NinjaAPI` constructor:
+In case you need to secure **all** methods of your API, you can pass the `auth` argument to the `NinjaAPI` constructor:

 ```Python hl_lines="11 19"